1jour1vin

 About the wine:

 The bouquet of the 2021 Fieuzal immediately makes you want to taste and savor the wine, as it evokes such fruitiness and freshness.
-This is perfectly reflected in the attack and then on the palate.
+This is perfectly conveyed by the initial impression and then on the palate.
 The wine has body and tannins with a hint of austerity that highlights the aromatics, along with an acidic structure that ensures the wine’s juiciness.
-A wine that only underscores the exceptional upward trajectory that Fieuzal embarked upon a few years ago.
+This wine only serves to underscore the exceptional upward trajectory that Fieuzal embarked upon a few years ago.
 2025–2046

 Wine Green